Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

 As the value of the $p_0$ decreases, we observe that both the storage and loss shear moduli reduce at intermediate and high frequencies, but they increase at low frequencies (Fig.~\ref{fig:simpleShear_rheology}d).
 We also observe that the first crossover shifts towards lower frequencies, while the second crossover remains at approximately the same frequency.
 This is because the elastic constants $E_1$ and $E_2$ decrease linearly toward zero as $p_0$ approaches the solid-fluid transition at $p_c\approx3.722$ (Fig.~\ref{fig:SimpleShear_constant}a).
 The dashpot constant $\eta_2$ also decreases linearly toward zero, while the dashpot constant $\eta_1$ increases but remains finite as $p_0$ approaches the solid-fluid transition (Fig.~\ref{fig:SimpleShear_constant}b).
-As a consequence, one of the characteristic time scales $\eta_1/E_1$ diverges, while the second time scale $\eta_2/E_2$ remains finite as as $p_0$ approaches the solid-fluid transition (Fig.~\ref{fig:SimpleShear_constant}d).
-The diverging characteristic time scale captures the macroscopic behavior of the system, while the second time scale ($\sim \gamma/KA_0$) captures the microscopic details of the VM.
+As a consequence, one of the characteristic timescales $\eta_1/E_1\sim \gamma(K A_0)^{-1} (p_0-p_c)^{-1}$ diverges, while the second timescale $\eta_2/E_2\sim \gamma(K A_0)^{-1}$ remains finite as $p_0$ approaches the solid-fluid transition (Fig.~\ref{fig:SimpleShear_constant}d).
+The diverging characteristic timescale captures the macroscopic behavior of the system, while the second timescale captures the microscopic details of the vertex model.
+Note that at the solid-fluid transition there is a discontinuous jump in the values of the dashpot constant $\eta_1$ (see Fig.~\ref{fig:SimpleShear_constant}b).
+This is because at $p_0=p_c$ the storage and loss shear moduli are identically equal to zero ($G^\prime(\omega_0)=G^{\prime\prime}(\omega_0)\equiv 0$) due to the vanishing elastic constants ($E_1=E_2=0$), while the dashpot constants can have arbitrary values [see Eqs.~(\ref{G_SLS}) and (\ref{G_Burg})].
 Finally, we note that the values of the spring and dashpot constants are somewhat sensitive to the local energy minimum configuration used to probe the response in the fluid phase.
-The errorbars in Fig.~\ref{fig:SimpleShear_constant} show standard deviation for different configurations that were obtained by using the same magnitude of the initial perturbation (see Methods).
-In Fig.~\ref{fig:initial_kick} in the Supplementary Information, Sec.~\ref{Sup:initial_perturbation}, we show how the values of the spring and dashpot constants are affected when configurations were obtained by using different magnitudes of the initial perturbation.
+The errorbars in Fig.~\ref{fig:SimpleShear_constant} show standard deviation for different configurations that were obtained by using the same magnitude of the initial perturbation (see Model and Methods).
+In Fig.~\ref{fig:initial_kick} in the Supporting Information, Sec.~\ref{SI:initial_perturbation}, we show how the values of the spring and dashpot constants are affected when configurations were obtained by using different magnitudes of the initial perturbation.